 Scientists have successfully created embryos of the functionally extinct Northern white rhino

 On 11 September 2019, scientists from the Avantea laboratory in Italy announced that they had successfully created two Northern white rhino embryos.
 With only two females surviving of the subspecies, this development is a huge step for Northern white rhinos.
-In January 2020, those involved with the project announced that another embryo had been successfully created in December 2019.
-All three embryos now remain frozen under liquid nitrogen.
+All embryos now remain frozen under liquid nitrogen.

 The embryos were created using eggs from one of the last two of the subspecies (Fatu), after five oocytes (egg cells) were harvested in August 2019 from both Fatu and her mother Najin, the last two Northern white rhinos remaining, who live out their days at Ol Pejeta Conservancy in Kenya.
 Neither Najin nor Fatu are able to carry a pregnancy to full term due to age and / or reproductive tract issues.

 In this successful fertilisation, scientists at Avantea laboratory matured seven of the eggs in vitro (in a culture dish).
 The eggs were then injected with sperm cells from two deceased Northern white rhino bulls.
 The scientists working on the project have stated that two eggs (and in December 2019 a third egg) developed into the blastocyst (early embryo) stage.
 The next step for this process is to transfer the eggs into a surrogate Southern white rhino at a later date, in the hope that a new Northern white calf will eventually be born.

 This is the first time that scientists have been able to produce embryos for Northern white rhinos using in vitro fertilisation (IVF); it is a significant achievement.
 The next step for these embryos will be a major hurdle: developing a viable pregnancy with a surrogate Southern white rhino has not yet been achieved.